ankur-gupta/ankur-gupta.github.io/_posts/2014-06-29-adding-disqus-to-your-jekyll-powered-github-pages.md

 ---
 layout: post
+title: Adding Disqus to your Jekyll
+update_date: 2014-09-19
-Title: Adding Disqus to your jekyll powered Github Pages
+summary: Adding Disqus comments to your Jekyll powered Github Pages website is tricky.
+Read this to avoid making some of the mistakes that I made.
 ---

 I transferred my blog from a [Wordpress](http://old.perfectlyrandom.org) theme to Jeyll/Github Pages